 If you can’t find an answer to a questions, send us an email at: firstname.lastname@example.org.

-Electric-Assist bicycles with motors up to 1000 watts are allowed on the trail, but must respect the 15mph speed limit.
-Scooters and all other vehicles with internal combustion engines are prohibited.
+Electric-assisted mobility devices (wheelchairs for example) and electric-assisted bicycles, scooters, and skateboards are allowed on the trail, but must respect the 15mph speed limit.
+All vehicles with internal combustion engines are prohibited.
+See the Town of Blacksburg’s updated Ordinance 1909-Section 12-17 for more information.

 Yes!
 Dogs are allowed but must be on leashes at all times.